Ellutze/kiBraid/README.md

 # kiBraid
-kinematic braiding simulation using CATIA file as input and for visualization
+Kinematic braiding simulation using CATIA file as input and for visualization.

+Provides local braid angles and yarn pitch information for selected number of representative yarns around the mandrel.

 ## Installation
 CATIA should be already installed on the system.
 The library can be cloned into any folder.
 Installing python libraries through requirements.txt should be possible “pip install -r requirements.txt”.